What is a commercial use of UAS?

 - Must yield right of way to manned aircraft*

-- Must not fly from a moving vehicle unless you are in a sparsely populated area*
+- Must NOT fly from a moving vehicle*

 *If you want to operate UAS for commercial purposes outside of these rules, you may apply for a certificate of waiver.
 The FAA will grant waivers if operation can be performed safely but may otherwise not be allowed under Part 107.